rchurch4/quotes/README.md

 **"If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea."** - Antoine de Saint-Exupery

+**“Live!
+Live the wonderful life that is in you!
+Let nothing be lost upon you.
+Be always searching for new sensations.
+Be afraid of nothing.”** - Oscar Wilde

+**“Whenever you are asked if you can do a job, tell 'em, 'Certainly I can!'
+Then get busy and find out how to do it.”**
+― Theodore Roosevelt

+**“Nobody cares how much you know, until they know how much you care.”** - Theodore Roosevelt

 ### Funny

 **“I love deadlines.
 I love the whooshing noise they make as they go by.”** - Douglas Adams